Complex Langevin and other approaches to the sign problem in quantum many-body physics: The Langevin method for real and complex variables

-In 2008, Aarts and Stamatescu demonstrated that CL could be applied to models of finite density QCD that exhibit a sign problem~\cite{JHEP200809018}.
-Shortly after that, Aarts demonstrated that CL could be used to circumvent the sign problem in the relativistic Bose gas with finite chemical potential~\cite{AartsPRL102131601, JHEP200905052}.
+As recently as the mid 2000s to early 2010s, the CL approach re-emerged as a method of interest in relativistic physics, particularly in the study of lattice QCD, when it was realized that some of the initially encountered problems are treatable with an improved integration strategy.
+In this new era, early applications to relativistic physics examined non-equilibrium QFT~\cite{PhysRevLett95202003,PhysRevD75045007}, which can provide insights into high-energy physics, particularly heavy ion collisions.
+Moreover, in 2008, Aarts and Stamatescu demonstrated that CL could be applied to models of finite density QCD that exhibit a sign problem~\cite{JHEP200809018}.
+Shortly after that, Aarts demonstrated that CL could be used to circumvent the sign problem in the relativistic Bose gas with finite chemical potential~\cite{Aarts2009, AartsPRL102131601, JHEP200905052}.
 This began a resurgence of interest in this method in the field of finite density Lattice QCD (LQCD), in which nonperturbative calculations of strongly interacting matter with finite baryon chemical potential are inhibited by the sign problem.
-This renewed interest led to work in the next few years on optimization of the method to prevent runaways and improve stability, using stochastic reweighting, gauge fixing, and adaptive step size algorithms~\cite{BERGES2008306,AARTS2010154,JHEP20100820}.
+This renewed interest led to work in the next few years on optimization of the method to prevent runaways and improve stability, using stochastic reweighting, gauge fixing, and adaptive step size algorithms~\cite{BERGES2008306,AARTS2010154,JHEP20100820}, see also~\figref{cl_arxiv_history} for a history of the ``CL activity on the arXiv".

 The successes of the method, and advances made in treating instabilities and singularities in the fermion determinant, have generated interest in applying CL to non-relativistic systems, particularly many-fermion systems, in which sign problems arise frequently.
 Work with the CL method in the context of non-relativistic systems is just beginning, but is already showing great promise.
 Discussion of these recent applications to relativistic and non-relativistic physical systems can be found in Secs.~\ref{sect:RQFT} and~\ref{sect:NRQFT}.